International Student Resources

 We provide English language support in writing, reading and speaking in courses across the curriculum.
 To both graduate and undergraduate students.
 Students work on oral and written assignments that are tailored specifically to their needs.
 Students can also improve pronunciation and work on accent reduction through tutorials combined with state of the art language technology in the CLIC lab.

-Conversations Beyond Borders connects international students with students, staff and faculty who are from the US.
+Connections Beyond Borders connects international students with students, staff and faculty who are from the US.
 The pairs meet regularly for conversation or to attend University programs and events.

 Distance Learning: On-Line Course Policy